Country Guides

 Paternity leave

-Fathers are entitled to 3 days leave for the birth or adoption of a child (full salary paid by the employer) and 25 days of paternity leave (paid by Social Security).
-That is extended to 32 days in case of multiple births.
+Fathers are entitled to 3 days of leave for the birth or adoption of a child (paid in full by the employer) and up to 25 days of paternity and childcare leave, paid by Social Security.
+This leave is extended to up to 32 days in the case of multiple births.
 They must take paternal leave on consecutive days, within four months of the birth.

 Adoption leave